Occupational therapy tips in this article can get you started with helping your child learn basic skills and become more independent.

 It’s also helpful to watch your child’s therapy sessions if possible.
 This will give you tons of ideas that are well-suited for your child.
 You can use these ideas to give your child valuable practice each day at home.

 Many therapists have an observation room just for this purpose.
 If there is no observation room, you might be able to stay in the therapy room with the therapist and your child.
-Talk to your child’s occupational therapist and see what you can arrange with her.
+Talk to your child’s occupational therapist and see what you can arrange.

 If your child doesn’t have an occupational therapist, it may be helpful to see my page on goals, which will help you gain focus and direction.